Kebalepile/charmis_kitchen/README.md

-# Julia's Kitchen
+# Boitekong Eats

-Welcome to Julia's Kitchen, your go-to web app for homemade fast food!
+Welcome to Boitekong Eats, your go-to web app for homemade fast food!
 We specialize in offering a variety of delicious homemade dishes and drinks, all available for prepaid order.

 ## Menu Highlights